schibsted/spid-tech-docs/resources/articles/getting-started.md

 To work with the Schibsted account APIs, it is recommended that you use one of the official SDKs.
 The SDKs are thin wrappers that primarily spare you the details of working with OAuth.
-If an SDK is not available for your language, skip this section and refer to the cURL examples below.
+If an SDK is not available for your language, skip this section and refer to the curl examples below.

 **NB!** Your client secret is highly sensitive.
 Do not hard-code it, and be careful who you share it with.
 The examples below are meant to illustrate the basics of